 Smartwatches have been gaining popularity over past few years because they support most smartphone functions and are easy to wear and fashionable.
 It is anticipated that in the near future all smartphone functions will also be on smartwatches, including calling.
 Because of this worldwide game-changer, many companies are entering the race of manufacturing more advanced smartwatches.
 However, smartwatches are not without constraints.
 Because the main input methods for traditional smartwatches on the market are display touch screens and physical buttons, it is difficult to carry out complex tasks on smartwatches due to the limited number of physical buttons and the inadequate size of the touch surface.
 The small screen can be partially or completely blocked by the user's finger when they interact with the device [10].
 Furthermore, zooming in and zooming out on the screen can be inaccurate due to the size of the user's finger in relation to the size of the touchscreen.
 Our research aims to enhance users’ experience with smartwatches and increase efficiency and accuracy of scrolling and zooming through extending the touch surface to the wristband.

 This study involves placing capacitive touch sensors on the smartwatch wristband and using these sensors to recognize scrolling and zooming gestures.
 To scroll up and down, a user can move their finger along the long edge of the band.
 For long scrolls, a user can do multiple strokes, as they would on a normal touchscreen.
-In this study, we did not make the wristband identify horizontal scrolls because while the touch interaction space is bigger vertically (i.e. along the wristband), usually it is not bigger horizontally, since a lot of wristbands are more narrow than the touchscreen.
+In this study, we did not make the wristband identify horizontal scrolls because while the touch interaction space is bigger vertically (i.e. along the wristband), usually it is not wider horizontally, since a lot of wristbands are more narrow than the touchscreen.
 To zoom on the wristband, a user places one finger on the back of the wristband.
 To zoom in, the user can scroll down, and to zoom out, the user scrolls up.

 Our research question is: Is using the whole smartwatch wristband as touch input, including the back of the band, more convenient to users and will it make selection and zooming function faster and more accurate compared to the conventional touchscreen interaction?
 We hypothesize that our input method can deliver faster zooming and scrolling speed (for lists) compared to conventional input method for smartwatches (i.e. display touchscreen) because in our design the finger is moving along a bigger interaction area.
 Moreover, moving the touch interaction off the screen will allow the user to not block the display screen while interacting with the device.

-Relevant Work
+Related Work 10/10

 While no other input methods beyond smartwatch touchscreens and physical buttons have been implemented commercially, there are several studies that researched the possibility of extending the interaction surfaces beyond these two methods (such as using an air-magnet-pen or hand gestures).
 There are a few studies that used the wristband as an input method, but they either focused on developing the strap only for text entry or the wristband was only sensitive on the edges where the wristband touches the watch.
 We are studying the possibility of making the entire wristband sensitive so we can use the whole wristband as an input surface for scrolling and zooming.
 This will give the user the potential to perform more complex tasks with higher accuracy.